Starring: Vicky Krieps, Viggo Mortensen, Solly McLeod, Danny Huston, Garrett Dillahunt

 Vicky Krieps is PHENOMENAL as Vivienne.
 Truly outstanding, one of the best women in Westerns that I’ve ever seen.
 Her performance has such vast range – from quirky to angry, playful to broken, blunt to romantic to nurturing.

-She looks the part, and she brings an indefinable authenticity to the role that I can’t imagine in the hands of anyone else.
+She looks the part, and she brings an indefinable authenticity to the character that I can’t imagine in the hands of anyone else.
 The way she plays Vivienne’s pain cuts you deeply, and her tenacity fills you with hope.
 It’s one of those rare masterclasses in acting, which you don’t get too often in a Western.

 Viggo Mortensen is stoic but sweet as Holger, with a raggedy yet pleasingly dense moustache that’s like the hardscrabble older sibling of his cookie duster in Appaloosa.

-I did want a bit more of Holger’s backstory, to understand his motivations – like WHY did he leave his happy life to go to war?
+I did want a bit more of Holger’s backstory, to understand his motivations – like WHY did he leave his happy new life to go to war?
 It didn’t make sense.
 But Mortensen definitely brings a warmth to the character that is crucial to their chemistry.

-Every single other actor is also highly watchable, fully embodying their roles.
+Every single other actor is also highly watchable, fully embodying their characters.
 And super-mega-bonus – you get to see FOUR Deadwood actors reunited by the 47-minute mark, which I obviously noted because Deadwood is still unmatched in Western TV.

-• Garrett Dillahunt as Alfred Jeffries has the finest moustache in the movie, and as always he fits perfectly into the era through his physicality
+- Garrett Dillahunt as Alfred Jeffries has the finest moustache in the movie, and as always he fits perfectly into the era through his physicality

 This theme neatly explains Holger’s decision to leave Weston alive but doomed to die a slow, painful death, because he deserves to hurt for as long as possible.
-It also gently suggests that Vivienne is free from pain.
+It also gently suggests that Vivienne is freed from pain.